a-type/rsbuild-plugin-unocss/README.md

 ### enableIncludeCommentCheck

 Pass a filter function which takes the absolute path of a bundled source file and returns `true` if you want to check it for an `@unocss-include` comment.
+The file does _not_ have to be in your UnoCSS `content.pipeline` matchers.
+You can use this to extract CSS from precompiled NPM libraries without including them in your actual UnoCSS pipeline, as long as those libraries' built sources are postprocessed to add `// @unocss-include`.

 - Type: `(filePath: string) => boolean`
 - Default: `undefined`